ml5js/ml5-website-v02-docsify/docs/reference/image-classifier.md

 ## Supported Models

-ImageClassifier can use different neural network architectures depending on the model selected.
+ImageClassifier supports different neural network architectures depending on the model selected.

 - **MobileNet** (default): A lightweight convolutional neural network (CNN) designed for fast inference in the browser.
 - **VisionTransformer**: A transformer-based image classification model that uses attention mechanisms to analyze relationships between different regions of an image.
 Vision Transformers can provide different performance and accuracy tradeoffs compared to CNN-based architectures.